Admitted Student Checklist - Spring International

 10. Obtain health insurance

-UW-Madison requires that all international students on nonimmigrant visas have adequate medical insurance during all periods of enrollment.
-Students may choose the university's Student Health Insurance Plan (SHIP) or another comparable insurance plan approved by UW Health Services.
-For more information about SHIP, including enrollment forms, rates, and waiver guidelines, visit the Student Health Insurance Plan website.
+UW–Madison requires that all international students on nonimmigrant visas have adequate medical insurance during all periods of enrollment.
+International students who do not have insurance that is pre-approved for a waiver by the university must purchase the UW–Madison Student Health Insurance Plan (SHIP).
+For more information about SHIP, including enrollment options, premium rates, and waiver requirements, visit the Student Health Insurance Plan website.

 11. Join your class on Facebook